 Dr. Juan (Helen) Zhou

-Prior to joining Duke-NUS in 2011, Helen was an associate research scientist in the Child Study Centre, New York University.
-She did a two-year post-doctoral fellowship at the Memory and Aging Centre, Department of Neurology, University of California, San Francisco, from 2008 to 2010.
+Prior to joining NUS in 2011, Helen was an associate research scientist in the Department of Child and Adolescent Psychiatry (New York University).
+She did a two-year post-doctoral fellowship at the Memory and Aging Centre (Department of Neurology, University of California, San Francisco), from 2008 to 2010.
 Helen received her Bachelor degree in Computer Science with first class honour (First class, 3.5 years accelerated) in 2003 and her Ph.D. in Neuroimaging in 2008 from Nanyang Technological University, Singapore.
 She is the recipient of undergraduate scholarship from Ministry of Education, Singapore (1998-2003) and the nominee for Lee Kuan Yew Gold Medal and the Institution of Engineers Singapore Gold Medal, Singapore in 2004.

 Helen has published in a number of journals such as Neuron, Brain, PNAS, Neurology, NeuroImage, and Molecular Psychiatry and has been the recipient of research support from National Medical Research Council and Biomedical Research Council, Singapore as well as the Royal Society, UK.
-She serves as an academic editor of PLOS One, an associate editor of Journal of Alzheimer’s Disease, review editor of Frontiers in Human Neuroscience, Program Committee Member of the Organization for Human Brain Mapping, and ad-hoc reviewer for various journals and grants.
-She is a member of the Organization for Human Brain Mapping, Society for Neuroscience, International Society to Advance Alzheimer’s Research and Treatment, and American Academy of Neurology.
+She serves as reviewers and editors for a number of journals (NeuroImage, Human Brain Mapping, Elife, Communications Biology) and grants.
+She is the Council – Secretary and Program Committee Member of the Organization for Human Brain Mapping.
+She is a member of the Organization for Human Brain Mapping, Society for Neuroscience, International Society to Advance Alzheimer’s Research and Treatment, International Society of Magnetic Resonance in Medicine, and American Academy of Neurology.

 For more information, visit Dr. Zhou's Google Scholar page.